xvxx/phetch/README.md

 ## future features

-- [ ] Toggle bookmarks instead of just appending to the file
+- [ ] Toggle bookmarks instead of just prepending to the file
 - [ ] Bookmarks save the title of the current page
 - [ ] Incremental search in Text views
 - [ ] Linked gopher and http URLs in Text views